mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Evaluate the probability density of the *direct* sampling method implemented by the sample_direction() method.

+        The returned probability will always be zero when the emission/sensitivity profile contains a Dirac delta term (e.g. point or directional emitters/sensors).

         Parameter ``ds``:
             A direct sampling record, which specifies the query location.